Cost-Optimal Laser-Accelerated Lightsails: Changes Since the 2018 System Model

 As $\tilde{z}\rightarrow \infty $, $\tau_d\rightarrow 0 $ and so $I_{\tau}\rightarrow \sqrt{\pi }$.
 This implies that $\beta$ tends to a finite limit $\beta _{\infty}$.
 Given $K$, $\beta _{\infty }$ is found by numerically solving \cref{eq:Ibeta}.
 This especially useful procedure shows whether or not a specified cruise velocity can be reached before attempting more involved calculations.

-Beam duration cannot be found in the same way as before (by using $\beta =d\tilde{z}/d\tilde{t}$ and directly integrating $\tilde{t}$ on one side of the equation and $\tilde{z}$ on the other) because \cref{eq:Ibeta} is an implicit function of $\beta$.
-Instead, beam duration is found by realizing that radiated power is constant ($P_{3}^{+}$) in this regime: where $Q_{3}$ is the energy radiated by the laser while in the power-limited regime.
-The equation by which $Q_{3}$ is calculated turns out to be the same for both the temperature-limited and power-limited regimes; it is derived in the next section.
+The acceleration duration $t_{s}^{\prime}$ measured by a clock on the lightsail is (again) deduced by starting with the well-known relation for relativistic proper time \cref{eq:properTime}.
+Substituting time $t$ for $\beta$ using the equation of motion \cref{eq:eqnmotionparkin} yields an integral that cannot be directly integrated as for the temperature-limited case.
+This integral is of somewhat similar form to the expression for $Q_{3}$, \cref{eq:Q3}, derived in the next section and can be computed using the same series solution procedure.

-The acceleration duration $t_{s}^{\prime}$ measured by a clock on the lightsail is (again) deduced by starting with the well-known relation for relativistic proper time $t^\prime$: In this case, $t$ cannot be substituted for $\beta$ using the equation of motion because $P_{3}$ is constant and not $P_{4}^{\prime}$.
-Letting $dQ_{3}=P_{3}^{+}dt$, An expression for $dQ_{3}$, \cref{eq:Q3}, is derived in the next section, and the solution procedure to find $t_{b}$ and $t_{s}$ is similar to the procedure to find $Q_{3}$.
-The results show that a power-limited payload can experience less than the duration of the accelerating beam, which is qualitatively different from the temperature-limited result that the payload experiences at least the duration of the accelerating beam.
-The power-limited $t_{s}$ must behave this way: As acceleration tends to zero while the beam is still on, time runs a factor of $\gamma$ slower for the lightsail payload than the laser.
+Results show that a power-limited payload can experience acceleration for a shorter duration than the beam emission duration as experienced by an observer at the laser source, which is qualitatively different from the temperature-limited result that the payload experiences at least the duration of the accelerating beam.
+The power-limited $t_{s}$ must behave this way: As acceleration tends to zero while the beam is still on, time runs a factor of $\gamma$ slower for the lightsail payload than the laser source.